Support us

 Abstract

 Genomic alterations affecting components of the fibroblast growth factor (FGF) signaling axis can trigger aberrant pathway activation and tumor development.
-Genomic truncation of the FGF receptor 2 (FGFR2) exon 18 (E18) disrupts the FGFR2 carboxy-terminal tail (C-tail), acting as a potent driver alteration across multiple tumor types.
-Here, we analyzed human oncogenomic datasets to reveal that E18 truncations are similarly prevalent in FGFR3, an FGFR2 paralog.
-FGFR3 E18 truncations primarily occurred due to rearrangements (REs) that involve transforming acidic coiled-coil containing protein 3 (TACC3), resulting in FGFR3ΔE18-TACC3 gene fusions.
+Genomic truncation of the FGF receptor 2 (FGFR2) exon 18 (E18) disrupts the FGFR2 carboxy (C)-terminal tail, acting as a potent driver alteration across multiple tumor types.
+In this study, we analyzed human oncogenomic datasets to reveal that E18 truncations are similarly prevalent in FGFR3, an FGFR2 paralog.
+FGFR3 E18 truncations primarily occur due to rearrangements (RE) that involve transforming acidic coiled-coil-containing protein 3 (TACC3), resulting in FGFR3ΔE18-TACC3 gene fusions.
 In contrast to E18-truncated FGFR2, functional in vitro and in vivo examination of Fgfr3 variants demonstrated that the truncation of Fgfr3 E18 is insufficient to promote oncogenic activity in cell lines or in the lungs and mammary glands of mice.
 Only the combination of an Fgfr3 E18 truncation with a RE partner gene that encodes a receptor-dimerizing domain resulted in the development of tumors, which were sensitive to FGFR inhibition.
-Overall, these findings suggest that patients with cancers that are positive for rearranged FGFR3 resulting in E18 truncation and a fusion to dimerizing partners should be considered for FGFR-targeted therapies.
+Overall, these findings suggest that patients with cancers that are positive for rearranged FGFR3, resulting in E18 truncation and a fusion to dimerizing partners, should be considered for FGFR-targeted therapies.

 More about this publication